Get a free, no obligation personal loan quote with rates as low as 9.99%

 Why do I need a credit score?

-Credit scores are used by lenders, creditors, landlords, and select employers to evaluate an individual’s credit worthiness.
-If you want to take out a loan, buy a car or house or rent an apartment, you’ll need a healthy credit score.
+Credit scores are used by lenders, creditors, landlords, and certain employers to evaluate an individual’s creditworthiness.
+If you want to take out a loan, buy a car or house, or rent an apartment, you’ll likely need a healthy credit score.

 Why do I have different credit scores?

 In Canada, you’ll have multiple credit scores.
-Your credit score can vary based on the credit scoring model used and the information available on your credit reports.
-Not all lenders report your credit information to both credit bureaus, so when a lender, creditor, or credit bureau calculates your credit scores, it leads to different credit scores.
+Your credit scores can vary based on the credit scoring model used to calculate your score and the information available on your credit reports.

 Why do I have a zero credit score?

-A zero credit score means you do not have enough credit history to generate a credit score.
-If you don’t have enough information on your credit report for the credit bureaus or the credit score provider to calculate a credit score.
+A zero credit score means you do not have enough credit history or information on your credit file to generate a credit score.

 Bryan Daly avatar on Loans Canada